ravibhoraskar/ravibhoraskar.github.io/_drafts/the-joy-of-learning.md

 to Hindustani classical music, she started learning to sing it in this last decade.
 With a scientific approach to cooking, she's never satisfied till she's tinkered with a recipe to perfection, and made it her own.
+These days she is training to be a Yoga teacher.

 Growing up, my brother and I were always enrolled in some class or the other: music, arts --- I often joke that I've